Care Home Laundry Guidelines

 There are strict guidelines that surround the laundry process for care homes because cleanliness needs to be a top priority in such environments.
 The Government has set out a standard and all care homes must follow this in order to remain compliant and of course, meet the expectations of residents and their families.

-Who Monitors Care Homes and their Processes?
+Who Monitors Care Homes & Their Processes?

 The Care Quality Commission is an independent body which was established by the Health and Social Care Act 2008.
 The independent body monitors regulations for care, including best practices when it comes to laundry.